Herschel Walker easily wins Georgia's Republican Senate primary

 Walker, who has openly discussed his struggles with dissociative identity disorder, faces past accusations of violence against women and threatening behavior and an onslaught of reports of overstated business successes and personal achievements before running for office.

-Walker's victory in Georgia is one of the few bright spots for Trump-endorsed primary candidates, as former Sen. David Perdue is expected to suffer a blowout loss to incumbent Gov. Brian Kemp.
+Walker's victory in Georgia is one of the few bright spots for Trump-endorsed primary candidates, as former Sen. David Perdue suffered a blowout loss to incumbent Gov. Brian Kemp.

 Warnock is one of the Senate's most vulnerable incumbents up for reelection this year as Democrats' favorability — particularly President Biden's — has cratered in recent months.